Adventure Home Page

 Kayakers' Birds of Prey Trip, 10:30 am - 2:30 pm,

 launch: Second Street, Norwalk.
-Count Osprey nests in Norwalk
+Census Osprey nests in Norwalk

 Harbor.
 Check for Bald Eagles.